Piano Concerto for the Left Hand (Korngold): Structure

+The performance duration is approximately 27 minutes.

+Performance and recording history

 Wittgenstein owned the exclusive performing rights to the Concerto until his death in 1961, and it gradually slipped from the repertoire.
-It was revived by Gary Graffman, who gave it its United Kingdom premiere in 1985 and it has since had a number of performances.
+It was revived by Gary Graffman, who gave the United Kingdom premiere in 1985, and has since been performed by a number of other pianists.

-It has been recorded by Marc-André Hamelin, Howard Shelley, and Steven de Groote.
-Most recently, Nicolas Stavy performs Korngold's Left Hand Concerto with the Orchestre national de Lille under the direction of Paul Polivnick.
+It has been recorded by Marc-André Hamelin, Howard Shelley, Orion Weiss, Steven de Groote and Nicolas Stavy.